canisat/canipy/README.md

 | [WxWorx](https://www.wxworx.com/) (Portable) |     38400 |
 | WxWorx (Certified)                           |    115200 |

+(Further support for other devices may be implemented in the future)

-## Setup
+## Usage

+> [!IMPORTANT]
+> On Windows, the standalone EXE may get flagged due to its use of PyInstaller for packaging.
+This is a false positive.
+You may alternatively download the repo and run the main script directly instead.

-The program can either be run standalone via the main script (`python3 main.py`), using [the latest pre-packaged executable from the releases page](https://github.com/canisat/canipy/releases), or by making a packaged executable in the target system.
+The program can be run via either the main script (`python3 main.py`), [the latest pre-packaged executable from the releases page](https://github.com/canisat/canipy/releases), or by making a packaged executable in the target system.

-> [!NOTE]
-> Pre-packaged executable downloads already work on their own and thus do not need additional setup other than fulfilling the minimum operating system requirements for the 3.10 version of Python.
+1. Connect the tuner to the computer.
+2. Open the main program to start the CaniPy UI.
+3. Verify the device's COM/TTY port path.
+See below for guidance depending on your operating system.
+If the device is using a different path, change it first in the top-left input box.
+4. Select the corresponding device from the drop-down menu and power it on.
+5. Change channels if needed by entering the channel number on the channel input field and clicking the button underneath.
+6. Power off when done.

 ### Windows

 You can identify which COM port corresponds to the radio's serial controller through Device Manager.

-> [!IMPORTANT]
-> The EXE may get flagged due to its use of PyInstaller for packaging to a single EXE.
-This is a false positive.
-You may alternatively download the source and run the main script instead of using the EXE.

 ### Linux